The Pleasures of Sex

 And hearts of lovers fill’d to the brim with love.

-A few light kisses, a few embraces, a reaching around of arms,
+A few light kisses, a few embraces, the cling of the trembling arm,

 Arms of love strong as attraction reach as wide and large as the air.

-(As I spoke of the hearts beating against each other, of two young living and loving beings, I pressed a burning kiss upon her lips—)
+As I spoke of the hearts beating against each other, of two young living and loving beings, I pressed a burning kiss upon her lips—

 This the touch of my lips to yours, this the murmur of yearning,